 Always make sure you pay your insurance premiums on time, update your provider of any changes in circumstances promptly and never try and defraud your provider in any way.

-Following these guidelines, and if you compare car insurance online can assure you save money on your premiums in the future.
+Following these guidelines along with comparing car insurance quotes can help assure you save money on your premiums in the future.